Alias (TV series): Trading cards

 Inkworks released the official trading cards for the series.
 Season One was published in 2002, Season Two in 2003, Season Three in 2004, and Season 4 in 2006.
 Each release included a full set of base cards and various inserts, including autographs and memorabilia from the cast.

+Comic books

+Planned comic book tie-ins were supposed to be released by Rob Liefeld's Arcade Comics, but it was scrapped before publishing any issues.